amer/resinfra/benchmarks/README.md

 # Benchmarking
 Following the benchmark from the [cockroachdb docs](https://www.cockroachlabs.com/docs/v20.2/performance-benchmarking-with-tpcc-small).

+## Deploy cluster
+Deploy the cluster using the terraform scripts in the [code directory](code).
+This will deploy the resinfra cluster and install a cockroachdb service on the worker VMs.
 ## Running the benchmark
 On the benchmark VM, run the following: